all-ride/ride-lib-i18n/README.md

 Internationalization library of the PHP Ride framework.

+## What's In This Library

-## Locale
+### Locale

 A _Locale_ is the interface for a locale definition.
-This is a simple representation with a name and code with extra properties.
+This is a simple representation with a name, code and extra properties.

 These locales are contained in a _LocaleManager_ instance.
 This manager controls the current and default locale.